 Because of the many source areas, volatile organic compounds are the most widespread groundwater contaminants in the East Fork regime.
-Dissolved volatile organics in the regime primarily consist of chlorinated solvents and petroleum hydrocarbons.
-In CY 2001, the highest concentrations of dissolved chlorinated solvents (about 5460 μ g/L) were found in groundwater at Well GW-656, near production facilities in the western portion of the Y-12 Complex (Fig. 6.18).
-The highest dissolved concentration of petroleum hydrocarbons obtained in CY 2001 (about 117 μ g/L at Well GW-193) occurred in ground-water at a closed underground storage tank east of Building 9201-1 in the central portion of Y-12.
+Dissolved volatile organic compounds in the regime primarily consist of chlorinated solvents and petroleum hydrocarbons.
+In CY 2002, the highest concentration of dissolved chlorinated solvents (2664 μ g/L) was found in groundwater at Well GW-762 in the eastern portion of the Y-12 Complex (Fig. 6.18).
+The highest dissolved concentration of petroleum hydrocarbons obtained in CY 2002 (23,800 μ g/L at Well GW-658) occurred at the closed East End Garage.

-Concentrations of chlorinated volatile organics near source areas have remained relatively constant or have decreased since 1988 (Fig. 6.19).
-Within the exit pathway, wells west of New Hope Pond (e.g., GW-605, GW-606) continue to show a shallow, decreasing concentration trend (Fig. 6.20).
-Some monitoring locations (e.g., GW-151) south and east of New Hope Pond have shown increasing concentrations of volatile organics, while those farther to the east (GW-170) show a static trend or decreasing trends.
-Evaluations of all of these concentration trends indicate a center of mass of the carbon tetrachloride plume south of Building 9720-6 that is moving east.
-Data show that volatile organics are most extensive in shallow groundwater.
-However, when contaminants migrate into the Maynardville Limestone, they tend to concentrate at depths between 100 and 500 ft.
-The highest concentrations of volatile organics at the east end of Y-12 appear to be between 200 and 500 ft, as exemplified by vertical carbon tetrachloride distribution (Fig. 6.21).
+Concentrations of chlorinated volatile organic compounds near source areas have remained relatively constant or have decreased since 1988 (Fig. 6.19).
+Within the exit pathway, wells west of New Hope Pond (e.g., GW-605, GW-606) also effect these trends (Fig. 6.20).
+Some monitoring locations (e.g., GW-151) south and east of New Hope Pond have shown increasing concentrations of volatile organic compounds, while those farther to the east (GW-722-17) show a static or decreasing trends.
+Evaluations of all of these concentration trends indicate a center of mass of the carbon tetrachloride plume south of Building